elastic/kibana/x-pack/plugins/actions/README.md

 const actionsClient = server.plugins.actions.getActionsClientWithRequest(request);
 ```

-Once you have a scoped ActionsClient you can execute an action by caling either the `enqueueExecution` or the `execute` apis which schedule the action to run later or run it and return the result respectively.
+Once you have a scoped ActionsClient you can execute an action by caling either the `enqueueExecution` which will schedule the action to run later or the `execute` apis which will run it immediately and return the result respectively.

 ### actionsClient.enqueueExecution(options)